The Sidney Herald

 The Sidney Herald is an American newspaper and website based in Sidney, Montana.
 It has been touted as the "official newspaper of Richland County, Montana".

+History

-It was founded in 1908.
+The Sidney Herald was founded in 1908.

+Wick Communications bought the Richland County Leader from Russ Wells in 1988 and merged it with the Sidney Herald to form the Sidney Herald-Leader.

+In April 2024, the newspaper announced it cease publishing on Wednesdays and moving forward will only publish one day a week on Saturdays.